"It started with a box of crayons"

-During hospitalization, a thoughtful psychiatric nurse handed me a box of crayons.
-This became a language and pathway to begin recovery.
-After I was discharged, I began speaking and auctioning my crayon drawings to raise money for local mental health programs.
-This led to raising thousands of dollars and the idea for my startup, The Giving Gallery, which is now a global online art platform where artists can sell their art and share their story to support partnered mental health nonprofits, two of which are the largest in the U.S. (Mental Health America & Active Minds).
+It's the little things, right?
+During my hospitalization I was given a box of crayons by a thoughtful psychiatric nurse.
+This small gesture changed everything for me.
+Drawing became a central part of my healing and expression.
+After I was discharged, I began sharing my story and auctioning my crayon drawings to raise money for suicide prevention programs.
+This led to raising thousands of dollars and the idea to build The Giving Gallery, an online art platform where artists can sell their art in partnership with mental health charities.

 Amanda captures individuals stories from adversity to opportunity to promote mental health awareness and systems change.
 Amanda’s creative approach is grounded in social psychology, behavioral change, and systems change theories.Learn More